eliassona/DiameterSim/README.md

 # diameter-sim

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for testing the protocol Diameter.

+Note: UNDER CONSTRUCTION

 ## Usage